 On question #2 – all three have a pretty great variety of designs with self-hosted WordPress providing the most options.
 For years now, professional designers/developers have created premium “off the shelf” themes for WordPress.
 Some do for Weebly templates as well.

-However, the WordPress universe is simply much, much bigger.
+However, the WordPress universe is just much, much bigger.
 That bigger market draws more designers/developers.

-Right now, there are dozens of premium WordPress theme makers – even entire marketplaces like ThemeForest and MOJO Themes.
+Right now, there are dozens of premium WordPress theme makers – even entire marketplaces like ThemeForest.
 There are some for Weebly – including on marketplaces like ThemeForest and MOJO Themes – but it’s nowhere near as big.

 For example, right now on MOJO Themes, there are 19 Weebly templates.
 There are thousands of WordPress themes.